 Dan V. Nicolau

-His research and teaching interests focus on the new discipline of Biological Engineering, in particular the intersection between nano- bio- and information technologies.
-Nicolau’s group works on the design and fabrication of dynamic hybrid nanodevices, including those based on molecular motors; single molecule diagnostic devices fabricated by semiconductor micro- and nano-fabrication; and the study of the “intelligent” behavior of microorganisms in microfluidic networks.
+His research and teaching interests focus on the new discipline of biological engineering, in particular the intersection between nano- bio- and information technologies.
+Nicolau’s group works on the design and fabrication of dynamic hybrid nanodevices, including those based on molecular motors; single molecule diagnostic devices fabricated by semiconductor micro- and nano-fabrication; and the study of the “intelligent” behaviour of microorganisms in microfluidic networks.

 His group works in the computational structural biology area, broadly defined.
 He develops theoretical models and algorithms to decipher the relationship between RNA and protein sequences and structures.
 In Waldispühl’s research, predicting molecular structures is not an end in itself, but a means to understand the genetic code and biological systems